 I have no idea if it’s serendipity or foolish folly.
 The randomness of meeting and connecting with Luis Vazquez originally of Mexico City currently residing in Creel for the past 30 years.
 A musician, jewelry maker and aspiring bike tourer who just happened to see me pass and waved me down.
 Our meeting would lead to an evening of late night conversations which would lead to an offer of hosting which would lead to a request to be taught how to make jewelry of my own.

-Make jewellery of my own?
-But I don’t even wear jewellery nor would I ever buy jewellery.
-Admittedly though I have been somewhat intrigued by jewellery makers as a business or entrepreneurial endeavor for some time.
-Staying and being hosted by Luis and his wife Ana and having an opportunity to see how small Luis’s little work shop is and to hear how he has been able to make a living and support his family while working at his little desk and that he can pick up and travel anywhere in the world and continue to support his family making and selling his jewellery anywhere he arrives.
+Make jewelry of my own?
+But I don’t even wear jewelry nor would I ever buy jewelry.
+Admittedly though I have been somewhat intrigued by jewelry makers as a business or entrepreneurial endeavor for some time.
+Staying and being hosted by Luis and his wife Ana and having an opportunity to see how small Luis’s little work shop is and to hear how he has been able to make a living and support his family while working at his little desk and that he can pick up and travel anywhere in the world and continue to support his family making and selling his jewelry anywhere he arrives.
 This sounds to good to be true but also sounds intriguing.
-Luis has 30 years experience making and selling jewellery but also admits that the basics are not difficult to grasp in fact he is confident that in 10 short days anyone can grasp the basics and from there it’s up to you.
+Luis has 30 years experience making and selling jewelry but also admits that the basics are not difficult to grasp in fact he is confident that in 10 short days anyone can grasp the basics and from there it’s up to you.

 A gift from Luis – snake skin stone

 I am intrigued and me and Luis and Ana (also a jewelry maker) have made a connection.
 Luis has taught a few people in the past with good success but admits that he is no teacher.
 And because he has no jewelry school his quote to spend 10 days teaching me the basics is very reasonable and fair especially considering I will be living under his roof for another 10 days.
 And after 30 years experience it is safe to say that Luis is a master at his craft.